 Shopping in Kenya

-These include the intricate Makonde carvings and fantastically stylised Tingatinga paintings, from neighbouring Tanzania, inventive batiks, traditional musical instruments, Akamba basketwork, Gusii soapstone carvings, malachite knick-knacks, Masai beadwork and other tribal items, as well as toys made inventively from wire, wood or whatever other materials the creator found to hand.
+These include the intricate Makonde carvings and fantastically stylized Tingatinga paintings from neighboring Tanzania, inventive batiks, traditional musical instruments, Akamba basketwork, Gusii soapstone carvings, malachite knick-knacks, Maasai beadwork, and other tribal items, as well as toys made inventively from wire, wood or whatever other materials the creator found to hand.

 Craft shops generally charge fixed prices, though there may be some slight wiggle room for negotiation.
 Bargaining is essential at craft stalls.
-To get a feel for prices, ask the price of a few similar items at different stalls before you actually contemplate buying anything.
+To get a feel for prices, ask the price of a few similar items at different stalls before you contemplate buying anything.